 Tufts CTSI focuses on translating research into impact on health.
-This means, translational science:
+This means, translational science that:

-- Connects biomedical and clinical studies to changes in clinical practice, the health of communities, and health policy, with the clear objective of having a positive impact on health.
+- Connects biomedical, clinical studies, and behavioral observations and interventions to changes in clinical practice, the health of communities, and health policy, with the clear objective of having a positive impact on health, and

 Defining the Translational Spectrum for Tufts CTSI

-In creating the NIH CTSA program, “clinical and translational science” was advanced by NIH Director Elias Zerhouni to address “translational blocks,” or impediments to the translation of basic research into improvements in health.
-The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation, and also on translation from studies examining approaches to improve patient care into usual clinical care.
-These were referred to as the first and second blocks to translational research, “T1” and “T2” respectively.
+In creating the NIH CTSA program, “clinical and translational science” was advanced by NIH Director Elias Zerhouni to address “translational blocks” or impediments to the translation of basic research into improvements in health.
+The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation.
+It soon came to include translation from studies of treatments into usual clinical care.
+These were referred to as the first and second blocks to translational research, “T1” and “T2,” respectively.
 It also has been appreciated that for maximal impact, these advances needed to be further translated, and “T3,” implementation and dissemination into wide use, and “T4,” translation into impact on the public’s health and public policy, were articulated.
 It should be noted that for Tufts CTSI, whether early in the translational pathway or later, all translational research must have a clear line of sight to translation into potential impact on health.
 To ensure that, especially for very early work, we expect investigators, as part of that clear line of sight, to have understanding of the next steps for their work if it is successful.

-Tufts CTSI supports the work of researchers across the full spectrum of T.5-T4 translational research, focused on developing treatments, improvements in clinical practice, implementation and dissemination of research discoveries, or changes in policy to improve health.
+Tufts CTSI supports the work of researchers across the full spectrum of T.5-T4 translational spectrum that is focused on developing treatments, improvements in clinical practice, implementation and dissemination of research discoveries, or changes in policy to improve the public’s health.
 We prioritize applied research involving people and communities, or materials of human origin (e.g., tissues).
 Such research includes, but is not limited to, the direct testing and/or evaluation of diagnostics, therapeutics, devices, medical procedures, behavioral and other preventive interventions, and the dissemination and implementation of interventions to ensure they are effectively delivered.
 While studies involving human subjects help to validate proximity to clinical impact, we also support some translational studies using model systems such as animal models, computer simulations and other non-human representations, where the application of such systems is well-justified and serves to accelerate, improve, or otherwise de-risk the translational pipeline.
 Translational research can also encompass research on naturally occurring diseases shared by animals and humans, human-animal interactions, the intersection of human/animal/environmental health, and the treatment or prevention of zoonotic diseases.
 Again, such studies will be considered translational only when they include a clear line of sight to translation into human health, including clear articulation of the specific next steps for impact on health to be realized.

 T.5: Bridging Pre-clinical Development to Initial Human Studies